Uwitz/Auto-Deploy/README.md

-# AutoDeploy Discord Bot
+# AutoDeploy from Github Repository

-An FastAPI application to automatically deploy Discord bot on self-hosted server upon updates.
+An FastAPI application to automatically deploy Github Repositories on self-hosted server upon updates.

 ## Setup